-Reduced-fat cheese would be an obvious swap, but meltability is a problem.
-We found it worth using a few more ingredients to duplicate the irresistible texture of the original.
-Reduced-fat shredded cheddar combines with light cream cheese and canola mayo for a mixture that has 40% less saturated fat than regular cheddar.
-When slathered on whole-grain bread and sautéed in olive oil, the mixture melts into the gloriously silky, ultracheesy filling you see here.
-As for swapping olive oil for butter, it saves an additional 7 grams of sat fat.
+1. Cheese: Reduced-fat cheddar alone would be an easy swap here, but it doesn’t quite boast the meltability and satisfying gooeyness of full-fat cheddar.
+We put our heads together, and found a way to duplicate the irresistible texture of the original version.
+Reduced-fat cheddar combines with light cream cheese and canola mayo for a mixture that has 40% less saturated fat than regular cheddar.
+When slathered on whole-grain bread and sautéed in olive oil, the mixture melts into a gloriously silky, ultra-cheesy filling.

 2. Whole-Grain Bread: Sliced white bread is the foundation of a classic grilled cheese, but it lacks in nutrients.
 Skip it, and use your favorite store-bought 100% whole-grain bread to access abundant health perks.
 You’ll also notch nearly half of the six 1-ounce servings of whole grains that the USDA recommends eating per day.

 3. Olive Oil: Swapping olive oil for butter saves an additional 7g saturated fat—a huge saving that doesn’t compromise flavor.
 Olive oil is also a rich source of heart-healthy monounsaturated fats, which are linked to lowered levels of bad LDL cholesterol in the body.
 To add the most flavor to your grilled cheese, make sure to use a high-quality olive oil (avoid extra-virgin, as the smoke point is too low).